eyclk/pmi-pegasus/README.md

 - pip install rouge_score==0.0.4

+**Additional Steps:**

--- pip install sentencepiece
+- pip install sentencepiece

--- pip install numpy==1.26.4
+- pip install numpy==1.26.4

--- (sh dosyasının başını GPU_IDX=0 olarak değiştirdim.)
+- (Changed GPU_IDX parameter inside the sh file as 0)

--- pip install protobuf==3.19.6
+- pip install protobuf==3.19.6

--- pip install tokenizers==0.14.1
+- pip install tokenizers==0.14.1

--- (sh dosyasındaki data_dir parametresine "./c4_realnewslike_processed_combined" yazdım.)

--- (sh dosyasında per_device_train_batch_size'yi 16 yaptım.
-AYRICA max_steps 750000 çok fazlaydı.
-Deneme amaçlı olduğu için 500'e düşürdüm.)

--- pmi-pegasus dosyasının içinde "models" dosyası oluşturdum.

-==> Not: factpegasus'un kodu deneme amaçlı olduğu için seçilen datasetin ilk 1000 row'u ile çalışacak şekilde ayarlanmıştı.
+- (Changed data_dir parameter inside sh file to the location of the output folder from combine code.
+In my case: "./c4_realnewslike_processed_PMI_combined")

+- (Changed per_device_train_batch_size to 16 in the sh file.
+It can be increased depending on VRAM capacity.
+Also, reduced the max_steps parameter from 750000 to 500 for our quick early trials.)

+- (Created an empty folder called "models" inside the pmi-pegasus folder.)

+==> Keep in mind that the pretraining_create_data code runs on only the first 1000 rows of the given training set for early trial.

-Çalıştırmak için kullandığım komutlar:
+**Çalıştırmak için kullandığım komutlar:**

-python scripts/pretraining_create_data_for_PMI__optimized.py
+- python scripts/pretraining_create_data_for_PMI__optimized.py

-python scripts/pretraining_combine_scores_No_factcc_only_PMI.py
+- python scripts/pretraining_combine_scores_No_factcc_only_PMI.py

-./run_pretrain_factpegasus_No_factcc_only_PMI.sh
+- ./run_pretrain_factpegasus_No_factcc_only_PMI.sh

+# ORIGINAL README FROM FACTPEGASUS

 # FactPEGASUS: Factuality-Aware Pre-training and Fine-tuning for Abstractive Summarization (NAACL 2022)